PrestaShop/PrestaShopAutomationFramework/README.md

 The Framework should be working on any major platform where PHP runs.

-It is being developed primarily for Linux, but special efforts are made to keep it compatible with windows.
+It is being developed primarily for Linux, but special efforts are made to keep it compatible with Windows.

 Windows compatibility is, however, much less tested (feedback welcome!).